ibm-cloud-docs/containers/cs_storage_block.md

 	</tr>
         </tbody></table>

-    If you want to use a customized storage class, create your PVC with the corresponding storage class name, a valid IOPS and size.
+    If you want to use a customized storage class, create your PVC with the corresponding storage class name, a valid IOPS, and size.
     {: tip}

 2. Create the PVC.